DrAbcOfficial/ABCEnchance/README.md

     Manual:

-    1. Download Build directory, put  `abcenchance` into `svencoop` directory, put `ABCEnchance.dll` into `svencoop/metahook/plugins` directory and put `vpx.dll` into game directory.
+    1. Download Build directory, put  `abcenchance` into `svencoop` directory, put `ABCEnchance.dll` into `svencoop/metahook/plugins` directory and put `vpx.dll` and `FreeImage.dll` into game directory.
 The results will be as follows:

     ```
         Sven Coop